-Art historian and curator at the Van Abbemuseum Steven Ten Thije did an introduction on why 'Air' and not 'Sky'.
+Art historian and curator at the Van Abbemuseum Steven Ten Thije did an introduction during the opening and talked about why 'Air' and not 'Sky'.
 Watch the video by clicking the second image of this page, left.